gwendalminguy/tool-echoes/README.md

 ## 📋 Description

 Echoes logs an entry in a history database for every song listened locally through a player.
 When launched, the `statistics.py` script exports statistics for the current year, including a top five of titles, a top five of artists, a top five of genres, and total count of titles, artists, genres and duration.
-Those statistics, saved in json format in the `data/exports/` directory, are then used to generate a nice visualization.
+Those statistics, saved in json format in the `data/exports/` directory (automatically created if not existing), are then used to generate a nice visualization.

 ## 📂 Project Structure